Ýerbent: Overview

 The village-scape primarily consists of single-story buildings with adjacent yurts.
 A pastoral economy has resulted in the desertification of surrounding areas.

-The village remains a popular destination aimed at providing tourists with an "authentic experience" of life in the Karakum Desert.
+The village remains a popular destination aimed at providing tourists with an "authentic experience" of life in the Garagum Desert.
 A Soviet-era monument in the village center—featuring a Turkmen lady with a hung head—commemorates the death of 11 men who fell during the 1931 Basmachi Revolt in their quest of ensuring the "triumph of socialism, realization of dictatorship of the proletariat, and collectivization of agriculture."

 Climate

-Like most of Turkmenistan, Erbent has a continental cold desert climate (BWk according to the Köppen climate classification) with cold winters and very hot and sunny summers.
+Like most of Turkmenistan, Ýerbent has a continental cold desert climate (BWk according to the Köppen climate classification) with cold winters and very hot and sunny summers.
 The village has an annual average temperature of 16.3 C. July is the hottest month, with a daily mean of 32.4 C and an average high of 39.1 C. January is the coldest month, with a daily mean of 0.1 C and an average low of -3.9 C.

-Erbent's location in the middle of the Karakum Desert means it is very dry throughout the year, although winter and spring are slightly wetter and summer is especially dry.
-Erbent receives 119 mm of precipitation in total, spread out over an average of 42 days per year.
-Erbent is also sunny year-round, receiving over 3000 hours of sunshine annually on average, with July being the sunniest month and summer being the sunniest season.
+Ýerbent's location in the middle of the Garagum Desert means it is very dry throughout the year, although winter and spring are slightly wetter and summer is especially dry. Ýerbent receives 119 mm of precipitation in total, spread out over an average of 42 days per year. Ýerbent is also sunny year-round, receiving over 3000 hours of sunshine annually on average, with July being the sunniest month and summer being the sunniest season.
 Humidity is lower in the summer than in the winter, dropping as low as 25% in August.
 However, it rises to 74% in December.